KunalPatil94/Zenmart/README.md

 “Full Stack E-commerce Web Application using Spring Boot, React, and MySQL”

-🛍️ Zenmart – Modern E-Commerce Web Application
+**🛍️ Zenmart – Modern E-Commerce Web Application**

-🚀 Overview
+**🚀 Overview**

-ZenMart is a full-stack e-commerce web application designed to provide a smooth online shopping experience for both customers and administrators.
+Zenmart is a full-stack e-commerce web application designed to provide a smooth online shopping experience for both customers and administrators.
 It demonstrates strong backend development skills in Spring Boot, REST APIs, and MySQL, combined with a modern frontend built in React.js.
 This project showcases CRUD operations, secure authentication, role-based access, and database integration — making it ideal for showcasing backend and full-stack development capabilities.

+**🧠 Key Highlights**

+🔐 User Authentication & Authorization using Spring Security

+🛒 Product & Cart Management with full CRUD operations

+🧩 RESTful API Design following MVC architecture

+💾 MySQL Database Integration using Spring Data JPA

+🧑‍💻 Admin Dashboard for managing users and products

+🎨 Responsive React UI for dynamic and user-friendly interactions

-🧠 Key Features
+**🧠 Key Features**

 ✅ User Authentication & Authorization – Login and Signup using Spring Security

 ✅ Product Management – Add, update, view, and delete products